JetBrains/kotlin-web-site/docs/topics/jvm/jvm-test-using-junit.md

    </tab>
    </tabs>

-   > If you created the project using the **Project Wizard**, the task will be added automatically.
+   > If you created the project using the **New Project** wizard, the task will be added automatically.
    >
    {type="note"}